aidanmrli/aidanmrli/README.md

 I'm currently working on a project for the efficiency of Markov chain Monte Carlo (MCMC) algorithms, like the Metropolis algorithm.

-- 👀 Topics I'm interested in: machine learning, algorithm design, optimization, data science & engineering, backend engineering
+- 👀 Topics I'm interested in: machine learning, algorithm design, optimization, data science & engineering, backend engineering, cognitive science
 - 🇨🇦 Where I am: Toronto, ON, Canada
 - 📫 How to reach me: aidan.mr.li@gmail.com